 Bio

 Melanie Elyse Brewster (b.
-Miami, Florida) lives and works in New York City, where she is finishing her MFA at the School of Visual Arts (SVA).
-Brewster’s interdisciplinary art and scholarship focuses on queer futurities—informed by surreal, campy aesthetics that center craft, costume, and performance to destabilize identity.
+Miami, Florida) is an artist, scholar, and practicing psychologist who lives and works in New York City.
+She earned her PhD from the University of Florida in 2011 and her MFA from the School of Visual Arts (SVA) in 2024.
+Brewster’s interdisciplinary art and scholarship focuses on stigma and queer futurities—informed by surreal, campy aesthetics that center craft, costume, and performance to destabilize identity.
 She uses fiber, collage, and assemblage to create works that address wild, mythological manifestations of gender and sexuality.

-Art CV is available here.
+Abbreviated Art CV is available here.

 Psychology CV is available here.